Judit Salvadó

 To log meals with a photo. ✍️ WIP: User Testing Phase

-outcomes Each feature tackled a specific user frustration, but together they reshaped the entire food-logging experience, making it smarter, faster, and more human.
+outcomes All these features changed the entire food-logging experience, making it smarter, faster and more human.

-• Users report that logging meals feels quicker and more intuitive.
+• Users reported that logging meals feels quicker and more intuitive.

-• Feedback suggests less frustration when foods are missing from the database.
+• Feedback from Helpdesk showed less frustration when foods are missing from the database.

-• Internal testing indicates that time saved per meal is noticeable, and early adoption of these features is encouraging.
+• The beta testing of the Meal Scanner indicated that time saved per meal was increased and after shipping, the early adoption of these features was encouraging.

 The Features in depth